Nominom/BCnEncoder.NET/README.md

  - BC3 (S3TC DXT5)
  - BC4 (RGTC1)
  - BC5 (RGTC2)
+ - BC6 (BPTC_FLOAT)
  - BC7 (BPTC)

 # Current state
 The current state of this library is in development but quite usable.
 I'm planning on implementing support for more codecs and different algorithms.
-The current version is capable of encoding and decoding BC1-BC5 and BC7 images in both KTX or DDS formats.
+The current version is capable of encoding and decoding BC1-BC7 images in both KTX or DDS formats.

 Please note, that the API might change between versions.
 # Dependencies